Discover the Wonderful Nubian Art

 Despite all this, modern history proved unfair to the great Nubian people.
 Within the framework of the efforts made to develop the Egyptian state and to generate electricity, the Aswan High Dam was built, and it led to a rise in the water level in Lake Nasser, one of the largest artificial lakes in the world, which triggered the loss of a large part of the lands of Nubia, with more than 12 million palm trees dumped, about 72 Nubian villages drowned, and about 100,000 Nubian families displaced and forced to give up their traditional way of life.

-The majority was moved in the neighboring desert areas, away from the Nubian holy shrine, which was the backbone of all aspects of life for the Nubians, and some Nubians spread in large cities inside and outside the state.
-Nubians had to struggle to adapt to a completely different lifestyle from the lives they were used to, and they often had to work in homes and confront racism and humiliation.
+The majority was moved into the neighboring desert areas, away from the Nile, the Nubian holy shrine, which was the backbone of all aspects of life for the Nubians, and some Nubians spread into large cities inside and outside Egypt and Sudan.
+Nubians had to struggle to adapt to a completely different lifestyle from the lives they were used to, and they often had to do lowly rated and remunerated work and confront racism and humiliation.

 But despite the displacement and the distance from their original villages, the Nubians adhere to their culture and traditions, and encourage the new generation to respect their heritage and contribute to the revival of the noble Nubian heritage, art and language, on their way to recover and discover their happy past, and return to gaining the respect and appreciation of the world they deserve.